Datron 4910 series DC voltage reference repair

 • Pack 5, +18 V nominal for Divider/timing outputs = pins J9.9 (BLACK) and J8.7 + J8.8 (RED)

-Next repair step was to check and power regulators and power supply rails on motherboard.
-Old test equipment commonly develop faults in power filter/regulation circuits causing cascading failures for various functions and modules.
-To address this I’ve usually replace all electrolytic and tantalum capacitors and carbon resistors and then test each regulator for compliance with specs and noise.
+Next repair step was to check and service power regulators and power supply rails on motherboard.
+Old test equipment commonly develop faults in power filter/regulation circuits which can often cause cascading failures for various functions and blocks.
+To address this I usually replace all electrolytic, thru-hole tantalum capacitors, carbon resistors and then test each regulator for compliance with expected specs and noise.
+There is no point to worry about affordable components for a repair of expensive and valuable instrument like this, so I don’t even bother to check or measure old original parts, unless it’s something special.

-At the back side we can find monster multi-pole switch that selects power path for all battery packs between normal mode and transit mode.
+This monster multi-pole switch that selects power path for all battery packs between normal mode and transit mode probably a custom job for Datron as I never seen similar switches before.
+Hopefully I wouldn’t need to clean it :)

 Datron service manual provides us with description of various useful test points and expected voltages on board board.
 Table 2.2.11 is reproduced below with my own measurements before and after repairs: